ballerina-platform/ballerina-spec/beps/bal-build/2200_generating_api_spec.md

 ## Future Work
 Future work includes,
-- Extending support of the compiler plugin to additional protocol types (e.g., TCP, UDP, and other protocol-based services).
-- Add compile-time specification generation and dumping support to the standard library of each newly supported protocol.
+- ntegrate the new build flag capability into the standard library implementations of all newly supported protocols (in Devant).